ta-data-bcn/lab-statistics-foundations/README.md

 * C. Take only the maximum value

 Describe the following events:
-* For case A: the number is greater than 5
+* For case A: both numbers are greater than 5
 * Case B: The sum is even
 * Case C: the maximum is the value of both rolls